quixio/quix-samples/nodejs/write/ChatApp/README.md

-# Chat App
+# Chat app

-This is simple example how to use Quix with Javascript.
+This is an example of how to use Quix with JavaScript.

-It implements a system of chat rooms where people can have a chat.
-It use QR codes to help invite new chat participants into a chat room.
+It implements a system of chat rooms where people can have communicate.
+It use QR codes to invite new participants into the chat room.

-## Environment Variables
+## Environment variables

 This code sample uses the following environment variables: